Galvo and IFOV Functions

 If your AeroScript program uses the automatic laser mode, a positive delay powers off the laser after the end of a marking move sequence containing MoveLinear(), MoveCw(), or MoveCcw() moves.
 A negative delay powers off the laser before the end of a marking move sequence.
 To use the automatic laser mode, refer to the GalvoLaser.Auto setting in the GalvoLaserOutput() function.

-If your AeroScript program uses the manual laser mode, a positive delay powers off the laser after you issue the GalvoLaserOutput() function with the GalvoLaser.Off setting.
-A negative delay powers off the laser before you issue the GalvoLaserOutput() function with the GalvoLaser.Off setting.
-To use the manual laser mode, refer to the GalvoLaser.On and the GalvoLaser.Off settings in the GalvoLaserOutput() function.
+If your AeroScript program uses manual laser mode, a positive delay powers off the laser after you manually turn off the laser, and a negative delay powers off the laser before you manually turn off the laser.
+To use the manual laser mode, refer to the LaserOutputSet() function.

 • For laser delays to operate correctly, you must set the MotionUpdateRate Parameter to a value that is greater than or equal to 10 kHz.
 The recommended value is 100 kHz.